-There’s a thing about having your Dad die when you are just barely 22.
+There’s a thing about having your Dad die when you are just barely twenty-two-years-old.

-The eye roll.
+The eye rolls.
 The condescending tone.
+The unapologetic lack of any sort of humility.
 Thinking you know it all.
-The unapologetic lack of any sort of humility.

-Losing a parent young, for me, was like a tidal wave pummeling me.
-Caught in the wrath of its turbulent wake.
+Losing a parent young was like being pummeled by a tidal wave, caught in the wrath of a turbulent wake.
 Worse.
-My wake.
+My own wake.

-It’s like…he will never know what I might become.
-Or see me…once I grow out of this stage of being a total know-it-all, A-hole.
+Like, “He will never know what I become, or see me…once I grow out of this stage of being a total know-it-all.”

 At least that’s how I felt the years after my Dad lost his year-and-a-half battle with cancer, months before his 51st birthday.

-I spent that time after his death seeking things I thought could fill the void; replace the space; patch the holes that were left in the crevices of my shattered heart.
+I spent the time after his death seeking things I thought could fill the void, replace the space, patch the holes left in the crevices of my shattered heart.

 Wondering?
 Would I ever feel un-wrecked?

-A road that took me down a sometimes reckless path.
-Rather than chasing right, opting, instead, for things that inflicted pain.
-Inwards and outwards…I became a masochist, of sorts.
+I was on a reckless road.
+Rather than chasing right, gravitating towards things that inflicted pain.
+Inwards and outwards…I became a masochist of sorts.

-I sat by my Dad’s side, in an oversized arm-chair, in his dimly lit hospital room.
+I sat by my Dad’s side, on an oversized armchair, in a dimly lit hospital room.

-I believed he would leave that place.
-Return home.
-And there would be more time to show him~I wasn’t actually a self-centered brat.
+I believed he would leave that place and return home, convinced there would be more time.
+I could then show him I wasn’t a self-centered brat.

 Unbeknownst to me, in my shallow, naive thinking, that would be his deathbed.
-In a way, I suppose, I thought I could hope this outcome away.
+In a way, I guess I thought I could hope this outcome away.

-I knew~deep in my heart~I should stay.
-Yet, I went.
+But, I knew.
+I knew, deep in my heart, I should stay.
+Only, I went.

-My Mom’s words came through the land line in the early morning hours of that September day, “Honey, Dad Died.”
-Words that have continued to punctuate that selfish season.
+My Mom’s words came through the land-line in the early morning hours of that September day, “Honey, Dad died.”
+Words which still punctuate that selfish season.

-And, I spent years thinking my Dad knew it, too.
+I spent years thinking my Dad knew how selfish it was, too.

 I. was. not.

-At times, I was literally brought to my knees, begging for an escape from the prison I had placed myself in.
-The guilt, palpable.
+At times I was literally brought to my knees, begging to escape from the prison I had placed myself in.
+My guilt was palpable.

-Perhaps then~I could become the me I was supposed to be~ if only my dad hadn’t died.
+Perhaps then, I could become me I was supposed to be… “if only my dad hadn’t died.”

-My siblings, who I had always been lovingly close with, handled it in their own way.
-Both equally broken.
-But, on separate paths of grieving; turning to their own self-inflicting vices in order to survive.
+My siblings, who I had always been lovingly close to, handled it in their own way.
+Both were equally broken but on separate paths of grieving.
+They turned to their own self-inflicting vices to survive.

-And still… even if we had a million years, that wouldn’t have been enough time to repair the havoc that had swept through her world.
+And still… even if we had a million years, there wouldn’t have been enough time to repair the havoc in her world.